bukarev/streamsets_qpid_groovy/README.md

 The code below places the data received from the AMQP destination in the outgoing records in the field *amqpIn* (you can change it in the code).
 Keep that in mind when working with the data downstream.
 Incoming message is read as text only; it’s suggested to do subsequent parsing in the downstream stages.

 In the Groovy evaluator configuration, replace the default code with the code from the file groovy_qpid_consume.groovy -- you will need to edit the texts in <angle brackets> acordingly to your Qpid server config.
+And don't forget to remove angle brackets themselves!
 You may want to use ${runtime.conf} EL-function to hide sensitive data, but, unfortunately, no credential storage can be used here.

+That's it, now you can integrate Streamsets Data Collector with your Qpid message broker!

+*Important: Although I developed this code in a Streamsets emplopyee capacity, it is not blessed by Streamsets developers and will not be supported by Streamsets support.
+I can try and help you on the best effort basis.*